VEXPA: Validated EXPonential Analysis through regular sub-sampling: Validated exponential analysis

 \section{Validated exponential analysis}

-A quite robust Prony-like implementation, which approaches the theoretical CRLB (depicted using blue triangles in Figure 3), is for instance found in \cite{Ro.Ka:esp:89} and is called ESPRIT.
-Our aim now is to maintain the same accuracy, but add the following features to the implementation by making a detour via decimation: \begin{itemize} \item validation of the output, \item automatic estimation of the model order $n$, \item robustness against outliers, \item parallellism in the algorithm. \end{itemize} In other words, while the sub-sampling of a signal usually leads to cruder estimates of the already aliased frequencies (upper CRLB curve in Figure 3), the method explained below still achieves the desired CRLB curve (middle curve in Figure 3), while adding a number of desirable features that become available through the technique described in Section 3.
+A quite robust Prony-like implementation, which approaches the theoretical CRLB (depicted using blue triangles in Figure \ref{CRLBexample}), is for instance found in \cite{Hu.Sa:mat:90,YILMAZER2008561}.
+In the sequel we refer to this method as MP, from Matrix Pencil.
+Our aim now is to maintain as good as the same accuracy, but add the following features to the implementation by making a detour via decimation: \begin{itemize} \item validation of the output, \item automatic estimation of the model order $n$, \item robustness against some outliers, \item parallelism in the algorithm. \end{itemize} In other words, while the sub-sampling of a signal usually leads to cruder estimates of the already aliased frequencies (upper CRLB curve in Figure \ref{CRLBexample}), the method explained below still achieves the desired CRLB curve (middle curve in Figure \ref{CRLBexample}), while adding a number of desirable features that become available through the technique described in Section 3.

-Given a fixed undersampling parameter $u$, we can consider $u$ decimated sample sets $\Phi_k, k=0, \ldots, u-1$, starting respectively at $t_k=t_0, \ldots, t_{u-1}$.
+Given a fixed undersampling parameter $u$, we can consider $u$ decimated sample sets $\Phi_k, k=0, \ldots, u-1$, starting respectively at $0, \Delta, \ldots, (u-1)\Delta$.
 The first set contains $\lfloor N/u\rfloor$ samples and all subsequent sets contain either the same number of samples or one less: